 Undergraduate Policies and Procedures

-Information about international educational opportunities is available at the Office of International Education (OIE), Green Center (GC) 2.216.
+Information about international educational opportunities is available at the Office of International Education (OIE), Student Services Building (SSB) 3.400.
 Students are required to satisfy the institutional protocol for international mobility under the guidance of OIE advisors to select the program most appropriate to their individual needs and interests.
-The advising process includes University policies governing international education, application, selection procedures, funding sources, international health insurance, emergency procedures, and liability issues, among other aspects.
-Information is also disseminated through study abroad fairs, special events, group meetings, individual appointments, reference materials and at the OIE website.
+The advising process includes university policies governing international education, application, selection procedures, funding sources, international health insurance, emergency procedures, and liability issues, among other aspects.
+Information is also disseminated through special events, group meetings, individual appointments, reference materials, and at the OIE website.

 Students may participate in international educational programs through five types of mobility:

-- Study Abroad: Students register for study abroad courses after they complete the institutional protocol, which includes the approval of the Associate Dean of the appropriate academic department, the approval of the Office of the Registrar, and the endorsement of OIE.
-Study Abroad programs are offered by organizations and institutions specialized in designing academic courses in foreign destinations for U.S. students.
+- Study Abroad: Students are registered for study abroad courses after they complete the institutional protocol, which includes the approval of the Associate Dean of the appropriate academic department, the approval of the Office of the Registrar, and the endorsement of OIE.
+Study Abroad programs are offered by organizations and institutions specialized in designing academic courses in foreign destinations for U.S. students (3rd party programs).
 Credits are awarded as transfer credits.
 Students are responsible for paying program fees directly to the selected study abroad provider.
 Therefore, students are not assessed UT Dallas' tuition and fees.
 Student may not apply their Academic Excellence Scholarships toward these programs.

-- Independent Studies: For independent studies, students register academic work designed to be pursued in a foreign destination under UT Dallas' faculty supervision and with the approval of the appropriate department.
+- Independent Studies: For independent studies, students are registered for academic work designed to be pursued in a foreign destination under UT Dallas' faculty supervision and with the approval of the appropriate department.
 Students are assessed normal tuition and fees for the number of semester credit hours they undertake as independent studies.

 - Internships: For internships, students register a work assignment related directly to their field of study in a foreign destination under UT Dallas' faculty supervision.
 Students are assessed normal tuition and fees for the number of semester credit hours they undertake as an internship.
 Students should visit the internship coordinator in the Career Center to go over departmental guidelines.